 Because bleach is so terrific at cleaning and disinfecting, it’s also an excellent herbicide as well.
 In addition to humans, plants and animals are also poisoned by bleach.
 In the same way that it would destroy any living organism.
 It works because it soaks into the roots of a plant.

-The pH level of the soil increases when bleach is poured on an area, and nothing can grow on that area for a considerable length of time (often several months) which can make your flower bed useless.
+Bleach will increase the pH level of soil area where it’s poured and nothing can grow on that area for a considerable length of time (often several months) which can make your flower bed useless.

 Some instructions on using bleach as a herbicide:

 The following instructions should be followed if you want to use bleach as a weed killer:

 - Safety gloves and eye protection should be worn at all times.